 Occasionally, CBSA officers feel they need to dig deeper.
 One of the most common reasons for travelers to be grilled at the border is when CBSA officers don’t believe they are “just” tourists and feel they may overstay or stay illegally in Canada.

 Remember that people can be denied entry to Canada for a number of reasons, including security, criminality, health, financial or non-compliance reasons.

 A few tips regarding that:

 You may be asked to prove that you can support yourself financially for the duration of your stay.
 Having a credit card or traveler checks can help convince a CBSA officer that you are prepared.
-Some people may want to purchase travel insurance, even coverage for Canadian visitors.
 Showing a travel itinerary and describing travel plans help too.
 And don’t make too much of having friends or family in Canada—it may play against you, officers may think you don’t have sufficient ties back home and that you won’t leave Canada.

 Another concern is crossing the border with a DUI.
 The biggest surprise for most Americans is that they may be turned away at the Canadian border if they have any type of alcohol related offense.
 As a general rule, Canada does not allow persons with DUI’s to enter their country—be aware of it!